SharkdanDaniel/node-api-product/README.md

 - `npm install` to install all required dependencies
 - Fill the env variables in the file `.env.example`, copy and paste it, rename it to `.env`
 - `npm run migration:run` to run the migrations
-- `npm start` to start the local server
+- `npm run dev` to start the local server